POKER TAXES

 5. DETERMINE YOUR DEDUCTIONS

-When filing your poker taxes, you can also claim deductions for poker-related expenses.
-Common poker-related deductions include travel expenses for poker tournaments and conventions, poker coaching fees, poker software subscription fees and other poker-related costs.
+When filing your poker taxes, professional players can also claim deductions for poker-related expenses.
+Common poker-related deductions include travel expenses for poker tournaments and conventions, poker coaching fees, poker software subscription fees, and other poker-related costs.

-In some cases, some players can even deduct their losses from their ncome.
+In some cases, some players can even deduct their losses from their income.
 In order to do so, they need to be able to prove that their poker playing activities were intended to make a profit.
-This means filing Schedule C when submitting, listing all poker related expenses–such as travel costs, tournament entrees fees, materials used in poker play (such as cards or chips), and other business-related expenses–and subtracting them from total poker winnings.
+This means filing a Schedule C when submitting, listing all poker-related expenses–such as travel costs, tournament entrees fees, materials used in poker play (such as cards or chips), and other business-related expenses–and subtracting them from total poker winnings.
 This will help lower your taxable income and potentially pay less in taxes.

 For players who are unsure of what costs can be written off, it is best to consult a tax professional for more information.
 Just remember to keep accurate records of all the poker-related expenses throughout the year in order to get the most out of your deductions when filing at the end of the year.